xyf2002/COMN-notes/computer_security/Week 1/W1N2 - Network Security.md

 A network interface is a device which connects a computer to a network. e.g. Ethernet card/WiFi adaptor/DSL modem A computer can have many network interfaces, and each could be doing different things.
 E.g. a WiFi adaptor for internet access
 # Media Access Control (MAC) Addresses
+A MAC address controls routing within a LAN.
 Most network interfaces come with a predefined MAC address.
 (Some let you change it)

 A MAC address is a 48 bit number typically represented in hex.
 E.g. 00-1A-92-D4-BF-86.